djyt/mmlr/siMMpLified/siMMpLified readme.txt

 Basically the tunes in SHO and OR (and also many other 16-bit Sega arcade titles of the same era like Hang-On, Space Harrier, Enduro Racer, After Burner, Power Drift, etc) are simply streams of MIDI note values and durations.
-According to various sources on the internet (reassembler's blog being the main one that I refer to) the tunes were originally transcribed from sheet music into MML (Macro Music Language).
+According to various sources on the internet (reassembler's blog being the main one that I refer to) the tunes were originally transcribed from sheet music into MML (Music Macro Language).
 After the transription it's possible there would then have been some kind of tool to convert the MML data into the format used by the audio engine of OR/SHO/etc.

 The power and flexibility of the audio engine comes in the form of the extended commands which can be used to perform